lyambailey/Speech_Production_RSA/README.md

 This project uses the following directory structure.
 All folders described below should be downloaded (either from this repo or from GitHub) and placed in the same directory.

 ### scripts
 Contains all scripts for data preprocessing and analysis.
-More detail is provided in 'scripts_README', located in the scripts folder
+More detail is provided in the README within the scripts folder

 ### MRIdata
 Contains preprocessed fMRI data (4D functional images from each experiment) and brain-extracted T1 images from each subject.
 Note that data from 12 subjects are available in this repo.